-ING ORDINANCE was off , who

-vote was as follows: The motion was seconder d by Commissioner The
+THE FOREGOING ORDINANCE was offered by Commissioner Pendergrass, who moved its adoption.
+The motion was seconded by Commissioner Manning.
+The vote was as follows:

-John Manning
+John Manning Aye

-Cecil Pendergrass Vacant
+Cecil Pendergrass Aye

+Vacant

+Brian Hamman Aye

-Brian Hamman Frank Mann
+Frank Mann Nay

 DONE AND ADOPTED this 19th day of June, 2019.